 The site may be private property or otherwise of important economic value to a community.
 Incentives to gain support for special designation may be lacking.

-The area may have been identified as special and an official government-led initiative is underway to protect it.
-In this case voluntary protection efforts are needed to maintain the special values of the area until it gets official protection.
+The area may have been identified as unique and an official government-led initiative is underway to protect it.
+In this case voluntary protection efforts are needed to maintain the unique values of the area until it gets official protection.
 These can include protection measures by land managers.
 There may also be marketplace pressures to reject wood products harvested from the area, regardless of its legal status.
 This may or may not contribute to protection, depending on community reaction, and its effect on government decision-makers.

 The area may not be slated for official protection.
 A stakeholder conflict may then ensue, with some environmental and/or indigenous groups trying to enforce market protection of the site pending a change of minds by the authorities.
 In some cases, such conflict has led land managers to agree to a logging moratorium, pending government consideration.
 In others it has had no effect or led to disinvestment or land sales.